Your Club Hub

 Start a New Independent Student Organization (ISO)

-The university, through Student Life & Leadership, officially recognizes ISOs.
+The university, through the Office of the Dean of Students, officially recognizes ISOs.
 ASI is a partner with the university, charged with administering the rostering and E-Plan process for ISOs.
-Starting a new ISO is a process that requires the participation of the new ISO, ASI Club Services, and Student Life & Leadership.
+Starting a new ISO is a process that requires the participation of the new ISO, ASI Club Services, and the Office of the Dean of Students.

 To be considered for recognition as an ISO, your organization must meet the following criteria: